Browsing Category

 Book it today:

 Hand to God at the Coal Mine Theatre.
 Minuscule but mighty is the space on the Danforth run by Ted Dykstra and Diana Bentley.
-As Dykstra told our audience last weekend, this is bare-bones-budget kind of theatre and yet, what has been on offer since he began five years ago is continued excellence in programming and product.
-I have yet to see anything there that didn’t provoke and prod at the brainspace: Hand to God was another home run.
-If you like your comedies running dark and demonic, this is for you.
+As Dykstra told our audience last weekend, this is a bare-bones-budget kind of theatre, and yet, what has been on offer since he began five years ago is continued excellence in programming and product.
+I have yet to see anything that didn’t provoke and prod at the brain space: Hand to God was another home run.
+This is for you if you like your comedies running dark and demonic.
 I loved it.
 So did a lot of others: the show is sold out but added matinee info is here.

 I will never forget it.
 All those people became my best friends.
 I remember every moment of that play.